Isle of Skye attractions & tourist information

 The Old Man of Storr is a rock outcrop on the Isle of Skye located in the Trotternish region, around 6 miles north of the island’s main town of Portree.
 The landmark sits at an elevation of 719 metres and it can be reached via gravel paths, rough tracks and a scramble over bare rock.
 Discover this stunning outdoor attraction with this guide which includes an overview, visiting advice, and 360° photos.

-Skye Marble Line: Complete Visitor Guide
+Skye Marble Line: Things to Do

 The Marble Line is located a mile south of the village of Broadford in the southern half of the Isle of Skye.
 This long-abandoned railway line was used to transport marble from a quarry 2 miles further south, but it has now been converted into a footpath that allows visitors to explore the clearance villages of Boreraig and Suisnish as well as the Strath Suardal valley.